 Prize draws on social media

 Nowadays, one of the best ways of promoting yourself on the internet is to hold prize draws on the social media.
-It must be made clear, however, that apart from the regulations of each social network regarding prize draws they are also governed by the Spanish Gambling Law 13/2011 of 27 May in terms of their tax regime.
+It must be made clear, however, that apart from the regulations of each social network regarding prize draws these are also governed by the Spanish Gambling Law 13/2011 of 27 May in terms of their tax regime.
 You can consult the law here.

 There are two points to consider when holding a prize draw on social media: